Sierra Nevada: Geologic history

-Twenty million years ago, crustal extension associated with the Basin and Range Province caused extensive volcanism in the Sierra.
-About 10 Ma, the Sierra Nevada started to form when a block of crust between the Coast Range and the Basin and Range Province started to tilt to the west as heat from the Basin and Range extension thinned the eastern part of the block, making it more buoyant than the western portion of the block.
-Rivers started cutting deep canyons on both sides of the range.
-Lava filled some of these canyons, which have subsequently eroded leaving table mountains that follow the old river channels.
+Some studies have argued that this recent incision is a sign of recent tectonic uplift.
+Other geologists claim that the elevations of many of the modern rivers flowing down the range are only 100–300 meters lower than their ancient counterparts from 30–40 million years ago and the overall elevation and bedrock topography of the northern Sierra Nevada has changed little since at least 30–40 million years ago.

 About 2.5 Ma, the Earth's climate cooled, and ice ages started.
 Glaciers carved out characteristic U-shaped canyons throughout the Sierra.
 The combination of river and glacier erosion exposed the uppermost portions of the plutons emplaced millions of years before, leaving only a remnant of metamorphic rock on top of some Sierra peaks.

-Uplift of the Sierra Nevada continues today, especially along its eastern side.
-This uplift causes large earthquakes, such as the Lone Pine earthquake of 1872.
+Extension of the Basin and Range continues today, leading to downdropping of crustal blocks just east of the Sierra Nevada during large earthquakes, such as the Lone Pine earthquake of 1872.